Optimization on Weak Riemannian Manifolds: Weak Riemannian Manifolds in Optimization

 Now \eqref{eq:H1_grad_length_2} will in general not be differentiable in $s$ (i.e. in the contribution by Green's function), whence the Riemannian gradient of $\mathcal{L}$ does not exist as an element in $T\text{Imm} (\SSS^1,\R^2)$ (or for that matter in the tangent space of the one time continuously differentiable immersion which is the context studied in \cite{SWW23}).
-Here the gradient only exists as an element in the completion of the tangent space, which can be identified with the space $H^1 (\SSS^1,\R^2)$ of all Sobolev $H^1$-functions. \end{example} \begin{remark} The gradient flow induced by the length functional with respect to the invariant $L^2$-metric corresponds to the famous curve shortening flow studied in \cite{GaH86}.
-With respect to the invariant $H^1$-metric, the corresponding gradient flow has been studied in \cite{SWW23}. \end{remark} Nevertheless, assuming the existence of a Riemannian gradient does not turn out to be overly restrictive, since it's existence does not, for instance, imply that the metric is strong.
+Here the gradient only exists as an element in the completion of the tangent space, which can be identified with the space $H^1 (\SSS^1,\R^2)$ of all Sobolev $H^1$-functions. \end{example} \begin{remark} The gradient flow induced by the length function with respect to the invariant $L^2$-metric on the immersions (instead of the $H^1$-metric we used) corresponds to the famous curve shortening flow studied in \cite{GaH86}.
+With respect to the invariant $H^1$-metric, the corresponding gradient flow has been studied in \cite{SWW23}. \end{remark} Nevertheless, assuming the existence of a Riemannian gradient does not turn out to be overly restrictive, since its existence does not, for instance, imply that the metric is strong.
 In Section ~\ref{sec: computation}, we present several examples illustrating the computation of Riemannian gradients on weak Riemannian manifolds.
-In particular, Example \ref{example: Riemannian Gradient on Imm} provides an explicit computation of the Riemannian gradient of the length functional $\mathcal{L}$ on the space of smooth immersion $\text{Imm}(\SSS^1,\R^2)$ endowed with the invariant $L^2-$metric, thereby demonstrating that the existence of the Riemannian gradient of a function depends not only on the function itself but also on the chosen metric.
+In particular, Example \ref{example: Riemannian Gradient on Imm} provides an explicit computation of the Riemannian gradient of the length function $\mathcal{L}$ on the space of smooth immersion $\text{Imm}(\SSS^1,\R^2)$ endowed with the invariant $L^2-$metric, thereby demonstrating that the existence of the Riemannian gradient of a function depends not only on the function itself but also on the chosen metric.

 In the context of Riemannian optimization, where the structure of the Riemannian gradient is essential, but cannot be guaranteed when working on weak Riemannian manifolds, we introduce the following definition for notational convenience. \begin{definition} A $C^1$- function $f\colon M \to \R$ on a weak Riemannian $C^1$- manifold $(M,g)$ is called a \textit{gradient-admitting function} (abbreviated \textit{gaf}) if the Riemannian gradient $\nabla f(p)$ exists for all $p \in M$. \end{definition} In addition to the Riemannian gradient, the Riemannian Hessian encodes second-order information about the local behavior of the function.
 Consider a weak Riemannian $C^\infty$- manifold $M$ that admits a first-order Levi-Civita connection $\nabla$.
 For a gradient-admitting $C^2$- function $f$ on $M$, recall, that the Riemannian Hessian of $f$ at $p\in M$ is defined by